 Systelligence, LLC, 7760 France Avenue South, Suite 620, Bloomington, Minnesota 55435 (the "Adviser") is the investment adviser to each Fund.
 The Adviser is registered as an investment adviser under the Investment Advisers Act of 1940, as amended.
 The Adviser is a limited liability company and was organized in March, 2016.
-As of December 31, 2018, the Adviser had approximately \$550 million in assets under management.
-The Adviser is controlled by Mr. Kevin Miller.
+As of December 31, 2020, the Adviser had approximately \$713 million in assets under management.
+The Adviser is controlled by Mr. Kevin Miller and Mr. Collin Miller.
+The Adviser is an affiliate under common control with FBD Asset Mgmt, LLC, 7760 France Avenue South, Ste.
+950, Bloomington, MN 55435.

-The Adviser currently provides investment advisory services pursuant to an investment advisory agreement (the "Advisory Agreement").
+The Adviser provides investment advisory services pursuant to an investment advisory agreement (the "Advisory Agreement").
 Under the terms of the Advisory Agreement, the Adviser manages the investment portfolio of each Fund, subject to the policies adopted by the Trust's Board of Trustees.
 Under the Advisory Agreement, the Adviser, at its own expense and without reimbursement from the Trust, furnishes office space and all necessary office facilities, equipment and executive personnel necessary for managing the assets of the Funds.
 Under the Advisory Agreement, the Adviser assumes and pays all ordinary expenses of the Funds, except that the Fund pays all management fees, brokerage fees and commissions, taxes, interest expense, underlying fund fees and expenses, all expenses which it is authorized to pay pursuant to Rule 12b-1 under the 1940 Act, and extraordinary or non-recurring expenses.

 For its services with respect to each of the Funds, the Adviser is entitled to receive an annual management fee calculated daily and payable monthly (and deducted proportionately from each class of Shares), as a percentage of each Fund's average daily net assets at the rate of 0.45%.
-The Adviser received the following fees for advisory services to the Funds for the year ended September 30, 2018: